 - What is Wolff-Parkinson-White syndrome?

-- How common is Wolff-Parkinson-White syndrome?
+- How is Wolff-Parkinson-White syndrome diagnosed?

 - Patient Comments: Wolff-Parkinson-White Syndrome - Symptoms

 - Patient Comments: Wolff-Parkinson-White Syndrome - Share Your Experience

 - Patient Comments: Wolff-Parkinson-White Syndrome - Treatment

 - Find a local Cardiologist in your town

 Wolff-Parkinson-White syndrome is a specific type of abnormality of the electrical system of the heart.
 This syndrome causes a specific pattern on an electrocardiogram (Wolff-Parkinson-White pattern) and is linked to an episode of rapid heart rates, such as supraventricular tachycardia (SVT) or atrial fibrillation.
 Wolff-Parkinson-White syndrome is a treatable medical condition.
 Wolff-Parkinson-White syndrome is also referred to as WPW syndrome and pre-excitation syndrome.

 Who gets Wolff-Parkinson-White syndrome?